olliw42/mLRS-Flasher/README.md

 - Install Python3 on your system, if you don't yet have it.
 Ensure that Python is in the PATH (the usual Python installation tutorials tell how to check that).
 - Download the github repo and ensure you have unpacked it if you downloaded it as zip.
-- Run the mLRS_Flasher.py script.
+- Run ```mLRS_Flasher_win.exe``` from the command prompt.
-- It may happen that you get a bunch of errors and need to install additional packages.
-Follow the error messages.
+- Note that the first launch will take approximately 1 minute as the virtual environment is being created.

 ### MacOS ###